Fallen gondola cabin shuts down British Columbia ski resort

 By Marnie Hunter, CNN

-CNN Travel reached out to Kicking Horse for additional details but did not immediately receive a response to questions about the number of passengers or whether anyone was injured.
+CNN Travel reached out to Kicking Horse for additional details but did not immediately receive a response.

 Witness Scott Wilson told CNN affiliate CBC that the cabin fell about three meters (roughly 10 feet) shortly after it was loaded with passengers and headed up the hill.